-Ireland, like pretty much all places without native snakes, never had them to begin with.
-Some regions are simply too frigid for them.
+Ireland, like pretty much all places with no snakes, never had them to begin with.
+Other regions are simply too frigid for them.
 As cold-blooded ectotherms, they rely on their environment to control their body temperature, so few species can live too close to the poles—at least for now.
-The common garter snake, Thamnophis sirtalis, can get as far as the southern border of the tundra in North America (though its bodily fluids start to freeze!), but both the Arctic and Antarctic are snake-free.
-Similarly, the northernmost bits of Russia, Norway, Sweden, Finland, Canada, and the United States have no native snakes, and the southernmost tip of South America is serpent-less as well.
+The common garter snake, Thamnophis sirtalis, can get as far as the southern border of the tundra in North America (though its bodily fluids start to freeze), but both the Arctic and Antarctic are snake-free.
+Similarly, the northernmost bits of Russia, Norway, Sweden, Finland, Canada, and the US have no native snakes, and the southernmost tip of South America is serpent-less as well.
 That makes Alaska one of two states to be snake-free, the other being Hawaii.

 Not all islands are devoid of snakes, of course.
 Polynesia is covered in them, Madagascar has plenty, and the Caribbean is home to many as well.
 Ilha da Queimada Grande, a tiny blip of land off the coast of Brazil, has roughly one snake per square meter by some estimates and is the exclusive home to one of the deadliest snakes in the world, the golden lancehead viper.
 It’s so dangerous there, the government mostly doesn’t allow humans to set foot there.
 But all of those islands were either once connected to larger land masses or are close enough to other parts of land to be colonized by swimming snakes.
 Ilha da Queimada Grande used to be a part of the mainland, for instance, until rising sea levels cut it off.

 Of course, none of this is to say that these places will always be snake-free.
-Guam, one of the U.S. territories in the Pacific, has no native species and indeed had no serpents at all until World War II.
-During the war, cargo ships accidentally brought brown tree snakes to the island and they have since taken over.
+Guam, one of the US territories in the Pacific, has no serpent species until World War II.
+During the war, cargo ships accidentally brought brown tree snakes to the island, and they have since taken over.
 Roughly two million of them now live in the forests, wiping out 10 of the 12 native bird species by the 1980s and preventing roughly 90 percent of new tree growth by eating the birds who would normally spread the seeds in their droppings.

 It’s for this reason that it’s illegal to have a snake at all in Hawaii.
 The odds that a handful escape and start breeding in the wild is simply too high, so the Hawaiian government made it a felony accompanied by a $200,000 fine plus up to three years in prison for possessing or transporting a snake into the state.